Fujitsu-UTokyo-QDD/QDD/CONTRIBUTING_en.md

 # Contributing Guidelines

-Thank you for considering contributing to our project! :tada:
+This file explains about how to contribute to our project!

 ## Branch Management Rules